SamuelBrucksch/open360tracker/README.md

         direct GPS data (NMEA)
         any other protocol that is open

-Current state of the code
+Current state of the project
 =====
 FRSKY_X and FRSKY_D seem to work:
 https://www.youtube.com/watch?v=F41oIQ15KQs